 Getting an Appointment

 There is no website for all of Spain to schedule an appointment.
-You need to find the townhall website to request an appointment online for your region.
+You need to find the website that corresponds with your city/town to request an appointment online.

-Find your townhall’s cita previa website, click the link, and search for “Solicitud de cita previa”, “Trámite”, or “Altas, bajas y cambio de domicilio en Padrón”.
-Each region has a slightly different website and process, but your goal will be to make an appointment at an Oficina de Ayuntamiento for Padrón – Altas, bajas y cambio de domicilio.
+Find your city/town’s cita previa website, click the link, and search for “Solicitud de cita previa”, “Trámite”, or “Altas, bajas y cambio de domicilio en Padrón”.
+Each region has a slightly different website and process, but your goal will be to make an appointment at an Oficina de Distrito for Padrón – Altas, bajas y cambio de domicilio.

 Once you request an appointment, they will ask for your personal information.
 Afterwards, you can request an appointment time, date, and location.
-It is always preferable to choose an Oficina de Ayuntamiento close to you, but if there are no appointments available, you can choose any office within your region.
+It is always preferable to choose an office close to you, but if there are no appointments available, you can choose any office within your region.
 Once you complete all of these steps, you will be sent an appointment confirmation via email.

 Required Documents